Moses Alexander

 Moses Alexander (November 13, 1853 – January 4, 1932) was an American businessman and politician who served as the 11th governor of Idaho, the second elected Jewish governor of a U.S. state, and the first who actually practiced that religion.
-Jewish California Governor Washington Bartlett was elected in 1887, but had converted to Christianity.
+Jewish California Governor Washington Bartlett was elected in 1886, but converted to Christianity shortly before his death in office in 1887.
 Moses Alexander served from 1915 until 1919, and remains the state's sole Jewish chief executive.

 Early life and career

 Born in Obrigheim, then in the Kingdom of Bavaria to a Jewish family.
 Alexander emigrated to the United States in 1867 and settled in New York City.

 Career

 After moving to the United States, Alexander accepted an invitation from his cousin in Chillicothe, Missouri, where he showed a talent for the business and was made a partner in the store in 1874.

 In Chillicothe, Alexander showed an early interest in Democratic politics, particularly within the progressive wing of the party.
 In 1886, he was elected to the Chillicothe City Council.
 The next year, Alexander was elected mayor and served two terms.
 His primary concern as mayor was addressing the city's dire financial situation.

 In 1891, Alexander left Chillicothe with the intention of moving to Alaska.
 While en route, he made a stop in Idaho at Boise to look at its investment opportunities.
 Based on that, he abandoned his plans in Alaska and settled in Boise instead.
 In July 1891, Alexander opened the first of several clothing stores, Alexanders, in Boise and nearby communities.

 In 1895, Alexander led an effort to build the Ahavath Beth Israel, the first synagogue in Idaho.
 Completed in 1896, it is the oldest in continuous use west of the Mississippi River.